f3tchcodes/Kesug/README.md

 The key to decode is stored in the database you made.
 The victim is supposed to go to the website provided and enter their **discord** and **key ID**.
 Using which you contact them, confirm the payment, and hand over the decryption key.

 ### Bugs
-*Alright if you review the code you can find out the key easily*, I suppose using a **network sniffer** like **wireshark** should do the job.
+*Alright if you review the code you can find out the key easily*.
 I'm aware it's a huge bug but that's the first ever ransomware/hacking application I've written so just let it slide haha.

 Also, I haven't run this program in like a year, and I don't want to.
 I've already reinstalled my windows several times using this as I wasn't using virtual machine at the time of testing *for some reason I don't remember*.
 As I was saying I do **NOT** remember if there are any errors, or my data being leaked.
 You'd have to sort that out yourself.